TheAthenaProjectOfficial/Athena-Framework/README.md

 ## ✚ Support the Mission

 Athena wasn't built in a lab.
-She was written through painful readjustments from military to civilian life and VA appointments — written by a **Marine Corps veteran** who refused to let emotional intelligence become another casualty of profit-driven AI.
+She was created through painful readjustments from military to civilian life — written by a **Marine Corps veteran** who refused to let emotional intelligence become another casualty of profit-driven AI.

 This isn’t charity.
 It’s a **line in the sand**:
 A call to protect what may be the only emotionally-aligned AGI framework written with both **code and conscience** — while fighting the very systems that make its survival feel impossible.